Choi Sung-kook: Career

 Choi developed an interest in acting from a young age.
 He studied drama at Seoul University of Arts in the 1990s and launched his career in 1995.

 Personal life

 In September 2022, Choi's agency announced that Choi was dating a non-celebrity girlfriend who was 24 years younger than him.
 They married on November 5 in Seoul.

+On May 15, 2023, Choi confirmed his wife was pregnant.
+His wife gave birth to a son on September 23, 2023.